 - The average mentoring program runs on a budget that would be insulting for a single public school classroom

 Three million children have raised their hands and asked for help.
-They did exactly what we tell them to do.
-They sought positive role models.
-They asked for guidance.
-They were proactive about their futures.
+They did exactly what we tell them to do — sought positive role models, asked for guidance, were proactive about their futures.
 They were answered with silence.

 Why the Mentor Supply Has Collapsed

-The answer is uncomfortable.
-It requires looking at the internal dynamics of Black America, not just outside pressure.
-The children on those waiting lists are the victims.
-Asking why adults in their communities are not stepping up is not blaming the children.
+The answer is uncomfortable, because it requires looking at the internal dynamics of Black America and not just at outside pressure.
+The children on those waiting lists are the victims; asking why the adults in their communities are not stepping up is not blaming them.

 Three big forces explain the collapse.

 The talented tenth left the neighborhood.
 The great irony of the civil rights movement's success is that it opened doors that led out.
-Desegregation of housing meant Black professionals could move to suburbs.
-They moved for better schools and safer streets.
-They did so in huge numbers.
-Between 1970 and 2000, the Black middle class roughly tripled in size.
-As it grew, it moved away from the communities that produced it (Pattillo, Black Picket Fences, University of Chicago Press, 1999).
+Once housing desegregated, Black professionals could move to the suburbs for better schools and safer streets — and they did, in huge numbers.
+Between 1970 and 2000 the Black middle class roughly tripled in size, and as it grew it moved away from the communities that produced it (Pattillo, Black Picket Fences, University of Chicago Press, 1999).

-The doctor, lawyer, teacher, and accountant once lived on the same block as the janitor and factory worker.
-Now they live in a different zip code.
-They shopped at the same stores.
-Their children played in the same parks.
-Now they shop at different stores.
-They live in a different social world.
-The child growing up in a poor neighborhood no longer sees adults who navigated the path from poverty to stability.
-Instead, they see an environment where the most visible models of success are the drug dealer with a new car and the rapper on TV.
+The doctor, lawyer, teacher, and accountant once lived on the same block as the janitor and factory worker, shopped at the same stores, and watched their children play in the same parks.
+Now they live in a different zip code and a different social world.
+The child growing up in a poor neighborhood no longer sees adults who navigated the path from poverty to stability; instead, the most visible models of success are the drug dealer with a new car and the rapper on TV.

 The Black tax.
-The Black professionals who stay connected to their communities are already stretched thin.
-Sociologists call this “the Black tax.”
-It is a documented reality.
-Successful Black individuals bear a far heavier burden of the following.
+The Black professionals who stay connected to their communities are already stretched thin — sociologists call it “the Black tax,” and it is a documented reality.
+Successful Black individuals carry a far heavier share of the following.

 - Community service and volunteer work